-The same holds true for entrepreneurs seeking to launching a start-up or aspiring young leaders who are interested in organizations that serve the public and the needy.
+The same holds true for entrepreneurs seeking to launch a start-up or aspiring young leaders who are interested in organisations that serve the public and the needy.
 So, whether you are aiming for leadership success in the corporate space or in public service, you need the right recipe with the appropriate balance of ingredients, time and effort in accordance with your principles and ideology.

 While many espouse the need for speed – just do it and do it quickly.
 That kind of haste can easily lead to poor results.
 Young entrepreneurs and aspiring leaders must focus on the right recipe, which comprises the right team members at all levels as the essential ingredients.
-The right timing entails an organization’s leader being prompt with keeping promises to their team or the general public, and within the organization.
-The right balance involves both these components as part of the recipe for a successful start-up, not-for-profit, or any organization that serves the public.
+The right timing entails an organisation’s leader being prompt with keeping promises to their team or the general public, and within the organisation.
+The right balance involves both these components as part of the recipe for a successful start-up, not-for-profit, or any organisation that serves the public.